testcontainers/testcontainers-rs/docs/contributing_docs.md

 ### Using Python locally

 * Ensure that you have Python 3.8.0 or higher.
+* Create a Python virtualenv.
+E.g. `python3 -m venv tc-venv`.
+* Activate the virtualenv.
+E.g. `source tc-venv/bin/activate`.
-* Set up a virtualenv and run `pip install -r requirements.txt` in the `testcontainers-rs` root directory.
-* Once Python dependencies have been installed, run `mkdocs serve` to start a local auto-updating MkDocs server.
+* Run `pip3 install -r requirements.txt && ./tc-venv/bin/mkdocs serve` from the `testcontainers-rs` root directory.
+It will start a local auto-updating MkDocs server.

 ### PR Preview deployments